PortfoliosLab logo

 This table presents a comparison of risk-adjusted performance metrics for Victory INCORE Fund for Income Class I (VFFIX) and Vanguard Growth Index Fund Admiral Shares (VIGAX).
 Risk-adjusted metrics are performance indicators that assess an investment's returns in relation to its risk, enabling a more accurate comparison of different investment options.

-The current VFFIX Sharpe Ratio is 2.16, which is comparable to the VIGAX Sharpe Ratio of 1.73.
+The current VFFIX Sharpe Ratio is 2.84, which is higher than the VIGAX Sharpe Ratio of 0.73.
 The chart below compares the historical Sharpe Ratios of VFFIX and VIGAX, offering insights into how both investments have performed under varying market conditions.
 These values are calculated using daily returns over the previous 12 months.

 Dividends